Associate Professor — Ph.D - 2004, Cornell

 ARA 384C )

 In this graduate seminar we will explore the writings of a new generation of Arab authors.
-Students and I will trace this literary development to social and political struggles within the Arab world, the advent of Satellite TV and the Internet, and the effects of globalization, more generally.
+Students will trace this literary development to social and political struggles within the Arab world, the advent of Satellite TV and the Internet, and the effects of globalization, more generally.
 We will raise the following questions: What forms of literary consciousness arise from these new texts?
 What are their relations to Western cultural productions on the one hand, and to the canon of Arabic letters, on the other?
 What new multilingual and interactive domains shape and define this new literature?
-We will read works by writers such Raja Al-Sanea, Ahmad Alaidy, Khalid Khamisi, Rabih Jaber, Hamdi Abu Golayyel, and Ghada Abdel Aal.
-(Taught in English.)
+In what way do new technologies affect the way we tell stories and produce narratives?
+In turn, how do these new narratives transform and express new configurations of subjectivity, ethics, community, and the political body?
+We will read works by writers such Youssef Rakha, Ahmad Alaidy, Seba al-Herz, Khalid Khalifeh, Rabih Jaber, and Hamdi Abu Golayyel.